bibleexchange/courses/church-history/200_persecuted-church/persecuted-church.md

 ## Persecution and Smyrna

 _Smyrna_ means "crushed."
-It comes from the root word myrrh, the myrrh plant had to be crushed in order to emit its sweet fragrance (Revelation 2:8—11). {++ It is said that when Polycarp died in the flames, that there was a pleasant aroma.++}
+It comes from the root word myrrh, the myrrh plant had to be crushed in order to emit its sweet fragrance (Revelation 2:8—11).
+It is said that when Polycarp died in the flames, that there was a pleasant aroma.

 ### The Scripture describes "tribulation and poverty"